rosneru/DesignPatterns/README.md

 Then call cmake to let cmake create the Makefile

     cmake ..

+Or, if you also want to debug your code with gdb/VSCode, type:

+    cmake -DCMAKE_BUILD_TYPE=Debug ..

 After this the project can be compiled from within the build directory by calling